HigherOrderCO/HVM/guide/HOW.md

 of **sharing computations inside lambdas, which GHC can't**.
 That was only possible due to a key insight that comes from Lamping's Abstract Algorithm for optimal evaluation of λ-calculus terms.
 Finally, the fact that objects only exist in one place greatly simplifies parallelism.
-Notice how there is only one use of atomics in the entire [runtime.c](src/runtime.c).

 This was all known and possible since years ago (see other implementations of optimal reduction), but all implementations of this algorithm, until now,